Pierlam/Lexerow/README.md

 		A.Cell="N"
 		B.Cell=25.89
 		C.Cell=blank
 	  End If
     Next
 End OnExcel
 ```

-From a technical point of view, you can manage easily errors occuring during compilation or during the execution of scripts.
+From a technical point of view, you can manage easily errors occured during compilation or during the execution of scripts.

 ```